Mindez/BingoGen/README.md

 ### Weightings

 The weight field determines how likely a goal is to appear.
 Weights are relative - ie. an item with a weight of 20 is twice as likely to appear on a card as an item with a weight of 10.
-Weights can be any positive number, including decimals.
+Weights can be any positive integer.
 If an invalid or zero weight is provided, it will default to a weight of 1.

 ## Compatibility